Anonoei/klipper_auto_speed/README.md

 ```

 ### Installation
- To install this module you need to clone the repository and run the `install.sh` script
+ To install this module you need to clone the repository and run the `install.sh` script.
+ Depending on when you installed klipper, you may also need to update your klippy-env python version.

 #### Automatic installation
 ```